Maher1506/Java-tic-tac-toe-solver/README.md

 ## :robot: AI Implementation

+This is a simple implementation of a brute-force minimax algorithm that has no extra features like:
+- Alpha-beta pruning
+- Depth in score
+- Evaluation function
+- etc...

 The **Unbeatable AI** uses the **Minimax Algorithm** to find the best move by:
 1. Finding all possible moves
 2. Alternating between MIN and MAX opponents